robturtle/PySql/README.md

 TODOs:
 - Random relationship (between 2 tables) generating support.
-- Input text's format introduction.
+- Introduction to input text's format.
 - Powerful random sequence generating, like ['A1','A2',...]
 - Fully documentation and a totally rewrite.
 I'm a XPer.